bspfsystems/BungeeIPC/CONFIGURATION.md

   - This determines whether SSL/TLS will be used to protect the connection between the Bukkit server and the BungeeCord proxy.
   - NOTE: While this setting's label would indicate the ability to use SSL, which has been superseded by TLS, this setting is simply to enable the SSL/TLS features below.
   - DISCLAIMER: While it is much easier to not use SSL/TLS, having SSL/TLS disabled should only be used in a testing environment.
 It is _highly_ recommended to use encryption between the BungeeIPC plugins on the Bukkit server and BungeeCord proxy, even if they are running on the same physical machine, no matter how "unimportant" the data is that traverses the IPC connection.
-  - If no value is specified, the default value ("false") will be used.
-  - The default value is "false", but a null, empty, or otherwise invalid value will be treated as "false".
+  - The default value is `false`.
+    - A null value will use the default.
+    - An empty value will use the default.
+    - An invalid value will use the default.

 ### Basic SSL/TLS Settings